Human rights in Nigeria: Corruption

 Nigeria has the label of having one of the world's highest levels of corruption.
 This is especially seen within the public sector including stealing public funds and accepting bribes.
 It is estimated that between 1999 and 2007, the country lost around $4–8 billion yearly due to corruption.

 Politicians often siphon public funds to further their political careers, in addition to paying off gangs to aid them in rigging their elections.
 The elections since the end of military rule occurring in 1999, 2003, and 2007 were bloody affairs and were openly rigged.
 In 2007, ballot boxes were visibly stuffed by paid hoodlums and in some cases, electoral results were simply made up.
 Human Rights Watch estimates that at least 300 were killed due to the 2007 elections, and that is considered to be a conservative estimate, as cited from a Human Rights Watch telephone interview with Derrick Marco, Nigeria country director in March 2007.
 These measures of violence and intimidation discouraged the general public from voting.
 Those who did come out were subject to attacks by hired gangs.

 The current Fourth Republic of Nigeria has strengthened its laws against corruption.
 As part of its efforts, the government established the Independent Corrupt Practices Commission (ICPC) and Economic and Financial Crimes Commission (EFCC) in the early 2000s.
 However, due to the previous institutionalization of corruption, the battle against corruption is ongoing.
 These anti-corruption commissions have made attempts to combat the issue, but have been lenient in terms of punishment of convicted offenders.
-As an example, former Edo State governor Lucky Igbinedion pleaded guilty to embezzling 2.9 billion Naira (apprx. $24.2 million).
+As an example, former Edo State governor Lucky Igbinedion pleaded guilty to embezzling 2.9 billion Naira (approx. $24.2 million).
 However, he had a plea bargain with the EFCC and was fined 3.5 million Naira ($29,167) and did not serve any jail time.
 As of January 2015, many high-level politicians remain un-investigated and only lower-level officials with less influence are arrested.

 In 2015, newly elected Nigerian President Muhammadu Buhari began a major crackdown on corruption in Nigeria.
 Despite criticism, the Nigerian Economic and Financial Crimes Commission (EFCC) announced in May 2018 that 603 Nigerian figures had been convicted on corruption charges since Buhari took office in 2015.
 The EFCC also announced that for the first time in Nigeria's history, judges and top military officers including retired service chiefs are being prosecuted for corruption.
 In January 2020, however, Transparency International's Corruption Perception Index (CPI) still gave Nigeria a low ranking spot of 146 out of 180 countries surveyed.
 By October 2020, however, even End SARS protestors alleged that Nigerian police officers, despite being known for having a long history of corruption, were now not being adequately paid, and despite protesting police brutality, called for an increase in police salaries so they could be "adequately compensated for protecting lives and property of citizens" as one of their five demands.